-Provide an essential pair of hands at the Lifeline Clinic in Epukrio, where you will contribute to the medical welfare of the San Busman community as well as gaining first-hand experience of healthcare in a developing country.
+Provide an essential pair of hands at the Lifeline Clinic in Epukrio, where you will contribute to the medical welfare of the San Busman community - one of the oldest communities in the world.

 The Lifeline Clinic provides free primary health care services to more than 3,500 patients every year – with over 40% being children aged under 5.
 The clinic (along with the medical volunteers) are quite literally the lifeline for thousands of people within the local area.

-Living in remote areas, the San community have considerable difficulty accessing healthcare.
-The region of Omaheke in Namibia covers a total area of 85000km2 with only one hospital and eleven nurse-led state clinics in this region.
+The San live in remote areas around Namibia and the surrounding countries and have considerable difficulty accessing healthcare.
+The region of Omaheke in Namibia covers an area of 85000km2 and before the construction of the lifeline clinic, only has one hospital and eleven nurse-led state clinics in this region.

-- Observations; pregnancy tests, urine tests and recording findings
+- Performing urine pregnancy and dipstick tests for patients and recording findings

 - Weighing babies and recording growth charts

 - Basic wound cleaning and dressing